gibbok/typescript-book/README.md

 }
 ```

-Note: TypeScript allows the usage of heterogeneous enums where string and numeric members can coexist.
+Note: TypeScript allows the usage of heterogeneous Enums where string and numeric members can coexist.

 ### Constant enums

-A constant enum in TypeScript is a special type of enum where all the values are known at compile time and are inlined wherever the enum is used, resulting in more efficient code.
+A constant enum in TypeScript is a special type of Enum where all the values are known at compile time and are inlined wherever the enum is used, resulting in more efficient code.

 ```typescript
 const enum Language {